in-progress

 – Imani Perry, South to America

 Alabama has known a deep and complex history.
-From Indegenous genocide to slavery and secession, and from the fight for civil rights to the championing of MAGA ideology, the national history written on, in, and by the people and landscapes of Alabama reveal problematic patterns at the nexus of larger American identity.
+From Indigenous genocide to slavery and secession, and from the fight for civil rights to the championing of MAGA ideology, the national history written on, in, and by the people and landscapes of Alabama reveal problematic patterns at the nexus of larger American identity.

 Social isolation is both a phrase and experience that has defined the recent past, and What Has Been Will Be Again expressly evokes the alienation that has characterized the moment.
-Yet the work contends with sites for which isolation and violence is nothing new–places where extracted labor and environmental exploitation have exacted heavy tolls for generations.
-Such isolation is less accidental or temporal, and more a product of decades of willful neglect by a mainstream America only now starting to visualize what–and who–has been pushed out of the collective frame of vision.
+Yet the work considers sites for which isolation is nothing new—places where extracted labor and environmental exploitation have exacted heavy tolls for generations.
+Such isolation is less accidental or temporal, and more a product of decades of willful neglect by a mainstream America only now starting to visualize what—and who—has been pushed out of the collective frame of vision.

 See the project reading list here.